|

 and falling backwards.
 Race whimpered and just sat up, realizing that

 this girl was not real.
 The coon blinked and watched, and listened.
-He

-would sit there for up to six hours at a time, and then it would be back
+would sit there for up to six hours at a time, and then it would be

 to his cage.
 Race never really quite understood what the point of all

 this was, but unknown to him, he was learning.
-The lady was teaching him
+The lady was teaching

 English.
 And for some reason, the drugs were helping him understand.